rossinthecloud/rossinthecloud.github.io/_posts/2020-11-17-Day7of100DaysOfCloud-AzureIOTIntro.md

 ![]({{ site.baseurl }}/assets/img/blog/2020-11-17-Day7of100DaysOfCloud-AzureIOTIntro/1.png)

-In the meantime, here are some good links to get started with Azure IOT Hub:-
+In the meantime, here are some good links to get started with Azure IoT:-

 <a href="https://docs.microsoft.com/en-us/learn/paths/introduction-to-azure-iot/" target="_blank">Introduction to Azure IoT</a>